Yours Emotionally: Summary

 The film raises issues of cultural identities and challenges stereotypes.
-It is an important milestone in making visible the invisible Indian gay community.
-The film is written and produced by Niranjan Kamatkar of arts charity Wise Thoughts, London UK who is dole copyright holder, and was co-produced by Solaris Pictures, Mumbai, India.
+It is an important milestone in making the Indian gay community visible.
+The film is written and produced by Niranjan Kamatkar of arts charity Wise Thoughts, London UK who is sole copyright holder, and was co-produced by Solaris Pictures, Mumbai, India.

-The director Sridhar Rangayan, who earlier made the award-winning film The Pink Mirror says that what is wonderful about this film is the fearless participation, for the first time, of more than 100 gay and transsexual members of gay groups like The Humsafar Trust in Mumbai and Lakshya in Gujarat.
+The director Sridhar Rangayan, who earlier made the award-winning film The Pink Mirror, says that what is wonderful about this film is the fearless participation, for the first time, of more than 100 gay and transsexual members of groups like The Humsafar Trust in Mumbai and Lakshya in Gujarat.

 Reviewing the film for Frameline30, Corey Eubanks wrote: